rakshith-6/qlearning-maze-solver/README.md

 5. [References](#references)
 ---
 ### Overview
-An agent is trained using tabular Q-learning to navigate and solve a grid-based maze
+An agent is trained using tabular Q-learning to navigate and solve a grid-based maze.

 ### File structure